 The varies voluntary roles of these people include:

-Board of Directors – liaise with and report to the Australian Sports Commission (ASC); review and update policy; plan and coordinate major activities camps competition; provide recommendations to the Annual General Meeting of members; issue annual membership invoices; follow-up late membership fees; respond to external and internal inquiries; develop new membership and process applications; coordinate with insurance; manage International representation; administer the AJF website; stay abreast of legislative requirements; ensure continued ASC recognition.
+Board of Directors – liaise with and report to the Australian Sports Commission (ASC); review and update policy; plan and coordinate major activities camps competition; provide recommendations to the Annual General Meeting of members; issue annual membership invoices; follow-up late membership fees; respond to external and internal inquiries; develop new membership and process applications; coordinate with insurance; manage International representation; administer the AJF website and facebook; stay abreast of legislative requirements; ensure continued ASC recognition.

 Members add their support – by providing the financial resources through payment of an annual membership fee and participation in activities of the AJF …